microsoft/vcpkg/README.md

 ## Using vcpkg with CMake

-If you're using vcpkg with CMake, the following may help!

 ### Visual Studio Code with CMake Tools

 Adding the following to your workspace `settings.json` will make